aditya-seth-101/talent-setu/docs/progress.md

 - Frontend dependency installation and verification are the highest immediate next steps: run `pnpm install` in `frontend/learning` (or `pnpm install` at repo root if using a workspace manager), then run `pnpm run lint` and `pnpm dev` to validate the learning UI flows.
 - Added a plan to add two quick unit tests in `backend/api/test`: a happy-path test for `leaderboard.service.getLeaderboard` and an invalid-tech-id test for `profile.repository.getLearningLeaderboard` to cover regression and ensure leaderboard queries behave as expected.

+Recent update (2025-10-17):

+- Launched `/leaderboard` in the learning app with technology filtering and current-user emphasis; smoke test by seeding XP, then visiting the page to verify ranking and filter behavior.
+- Added focused unit coverage for `getLeaderboard` (technology filters, sort, limit) to guard the new UI.

 Next steps:

-- Install frontend deps and run the learning app locally to reproduce and verify gate/hint flows.
+- Install frontend deps and run the learning app locally to reproduce and verify gate/hint flows plus the new leaderboard filter experience.
-- Implement and run the two unit tests described above; if they fail, iterate to fix the underlying services.
 - After tests pass, re-run CI lint/build and mark Sprint 4 items complete.

 Sprint 5 focus (as of 2025-10-16):